 - Valine is the youngest of the three BCAAs, though it’s no less effective than its brethren.
 This amino acid is a jack of all trades, supporting immune health, muscle integrity, cognitive functions, and the relief of stress, along with several other functions.

 The benefits of these amino acids extend beyond their individual characteristics, however.
 The proper mix of BCAAs can help you reduce fatigue, regulate your blood sugar, jump-start your body’s fat-burning processes, and minimize post-workout soreness.

 In some notable ways, the effects of a BCAA formula is greater than the sum of its parts.
 When working in combination, these three compounds can significantly enhance athletic performance, both in the short term (during and immediately after your workout) and in the long term, with noticeably greater gains accumulating over time as you use amino acids to boost lean muscle growth.

 Of course, some amino acid-based products are better than others.
 As with protein, the source of the supplement matters, as do the ingredients included in the mixture.
 The amino acids in aminoVITAL products are the result of Ajinomoto’s patented vegetable fermentation process, which creates pharmaceutical-grade amino acids that are also entirely vegan.
 Each mixture is sweetened with stevia leaf extract, so you get a light, tasty beverage without the added sugar or calories found in other workout shakes.
-Most of our formulas can simply be added to a bottle of water, and one – our Fast Charge pre-workout mix – can be poured directly on the tongue for fast, convenient energy when you need it.
+Most of our formulas can simply be added to a bottle of water, and one – our Action mix – can be poured directly on the tongue for fast, convenient energy when you need it.

 Try an Amino Acid Supplement from Amino Vital Today